daydevelops/scallywags/README.md

 - run `npm install`
 - run `php artisan key:generate`
 - You will also need to set up a Google Recaptcha service.
 Enter your keys in the .env file.
+- This application uses a Redis server.
+To install Redis, run `sudo apt install redis-server`